asim29/dish_classifier/README.md

 ## Running the code

+Please comment out line# 105 when running random tests, as that would add whatever dish you add into the working database of the application.

-Send a POST requestion to 'localhost:5000/classify' with the name of the dish, and in the request send a JSON object of the form
+Send a POST request to 'localhost:5000/classify' with the name of the dish, and in the request send a JSON object of the form {
+	"name": "dishname",
-{"name": "dishname", "category": "priordishcategory", "ID":1234}
+	"category": "priordishcategory",
+	"ID":1234
+}
 Note: The category can be left empty, or it can be named "UR" which stands for Unrecognized.
 And the ID can be any number.

-Please comment out line# 105 when running random tests, as that would add whatever dish you add into the working database of the application.

 ## Built With